Transgender partner — How can I provide support?

 Another way to show support for your partner could be to join an organization or advocacy group on your own.
 For example, students at Columbia can join:

 Everyone Allied Against Homophobia — EAAH is a student group committed to fight homophobia and transphobia.

 Columbia Queer Alliance — CQA is the oldest student organization for lesbian, gay, bisexual, transgender and questioning students in the United States.
 CQA sponsors workshops, speaker series, forums, and social events.

 Having open and honest conversations about your partner's and your own experiences with gender identity and expression may be a good way for you both to express your feelings and show each other your concern.
 Try being open and honest about how you are feeling and ask him to share his feelings and the type of support he appreciates.
 At the same time, be aware of his needs and don't pressure him to talk.
 Above all, it's a good idea to treat your boyfriend as a well-rounded person, who has many identities, interests, and experiences.
 If he senses that you feel bad for him and/or pity his situation, this could be doing more harm than good.
 During your conversation you might also ask your boyfriend what he loves and appreciates about himself, so that you can remind him of his great qualities when he does feel down.

 If he is feeling depressed, you can do your best to support him, listen to him, and let him know that you care.
 You may consider encouraging him to see a professional who has experience dealing with these issues.
-Columbia students can contact Counseling and Psychological Services for an appointment; call x4-2878.
+Columbia students can contact Counseling and Psychological Services (Morningside) or the Mental Health Service (CUMC) for an appointment.

-Many couples struggle with support and communication, especially in dealing with complex topics like gender identity; you can check out the GAA!
-Relationship Archive for more tips.
+Many couples struggle with support and communication, especially in dealing with complex topics like gender identity; you can check out the Go Ask Alice!
+Relationships archive for more tips.
 Best wishes to you both,